Blog

 Among the most common investments to fight modern security threats are smart devices, dedicated artificial intelligence machines and digital tools to improve agreement visibility.
 Modern document tools can keep a comprehensive trail of agreement actions, giving IT leaders more visibility than ever before.
 Intelligent features can add new capabilities to agreement tracking, such as conditional project requirements and timelines.
 Smart CIOs are increasing organizational security by maximizing visibility into the contents of signed agreements and where they are stored.

-How DocuSign can help manufacturers
+How Docusign can help manufacturers

-To help security-conscious manufacturing leaders, we built DocuSign Monitor.
-It provides near real-time visibility into credential management and operational integrity regarding your library of agreements in DocuSign.
+To help security-conscious manufacturing leaders, we built Docusign Monitor.
+It provides near real-time visibility into credential management and operational integrity regarding your library of agreements in Docusign.
 Using advanced analytics to track document activity across the organization, Monitor strengthens agreement security to detect potential threats, alert the team when a threat escalates, investigate breaches and respond quickly.

-To go a step further, DocuSign eSignature offers a clear digital audit trail for your entire base of completed agreements.
+To go a step further, Docusign eSignature offers a clear digital audit trail for your entire base of completed agreements.
 Our advanced suite of Admin Tools offers a single centralized dashboard to control company credentials and manage user permissions quickly with bulk actions.

-No matter where your team is in your digitization efforts or security practices, DocuSign can help.
+No matter where your team is in your digitization efforts or security practices, Docusign can help.
 We’ve built a series of tools specifically to help manufacturers increase efficiency without taking on any extra security risk.
 Learn more about our advanced cybersecurity features with our security overview or set up time to talk to one of our experts.